Maui in a Nutshell

 Head straight to a cat sanctuary and spend hours petting the saved cats!
 Head on back to Manele Bay where you can swim in the ocean and hike the short trail to Sweetheart Rock.
 Finish with a boujee lunch at the Four Seasons before you head back to Lahaina.

 You can’t have a Maui travel guide and not talk about Maui food.
 Hawaii has its own unique and traditional cuisine.

 Many traditional Hawaiian foods are originally brought over from the Polynesian islands, so there’s always a little flare mixed in with the local dishes.

 These are a few local Hawaiian dishes that you can’t leave Maui without trying.

-A traditional ahi tuna consist of a melody of fresh yellow fin ahi tuna caught from the Hawaiian Islands that’s seasoned and tossed with sesame oil, shoyu (what everybody here calls soy sauce), yellow onion, green onion, ginger and garlic.
+A traditional ahi poke consist of a melody of fresh yellow fin ahi tuna caught from the Hawaiian Islands that’s seasoned and tossed with sesame oil, shoyu (what everybody here calls soy sauce), yellow onion, green onion, ginger and garlic.

 Every place has a different play and style based on the original dish.
 I hope you enjoy raw fish because this dish will be on every menu and you’ll want to try them all!

 I couldn’t list a must eat for Hawaii foods list without mentioning Poi.
 Taro root (similar to a yam or potato) is a traditional staple in Hawaiian cuisine.

 Poi is a thick paste made from taro root that is either steamed or baked and pounded.
 You add water while pounding the taro and a sticky pudding like creation is made.

 Poi has unique starchy, sour flavors from the fermentation process that may be an acquired taste.
 I personally love it.